 I visited Kanha a few years ago and saw a total of 15 tigers in 7 days.
 The sightings included single individuals, a courting pair and a family: a tigress with three cubs.
 Read the detailed report here.

-There are two types of lions: the African lion and the endangered Asiatic lion that occurs only in the Gir Forest National Park in the Indian state of Gujarat.
+There used to be two types of lions: the African lion and the endangered Asiatic lion that occurs only in the Gir Forest National Park in the Indian state of Gujarat.
+Although the recent genetic analysis revealed that Asiatic lions and Northern African lions belong to the same subspecies.
+The lions in Southern and Eastern Africa form the second subspecies.

-The lion (Panthera leo) is the biggest wild cat in Africa and the only wild cat in the world to live in social groups.
-They can be seen without much trouble in a number of National Parks in Africa.
+The lion (Panthera leo) is the second biggest wild cat in the world and the only wild cat to live in social groups.
+The southern subspecies can be seen without much trouble in a number of National Parks in Africa.
 I saw lions in Kruger National Park and the surrounding sanctuaries.
 The most incredible sighting was a pride of the rare White lions of Timbavati.
 Read the detailed report here.

 The leopard (Panthera pardus) has the widest distribution range of all big cats.
 It occurs throughout Africa and Eastern and Southern Asia.
 Unfortunately, like all other big cats, the leopard is under threat and listed as Vulnerable on the IUCN Red List across its range.

 Thankfully, some leopard populations are doing well.
-Sri Lanka’s Yala National Park is considered to be the best place in the world to see the leopard in the wild.
+Sri Lanka’s Udawalawe National Park is one of the best places in the world to see the leopard in the wild.

 I saw leopards in Kruger National Park, where they are not too difficult to find.
 Read the detailed report here.